astin7/stock-market-analysis-tool/README.md

-# 📈 Advanced Stock Analysis Dashboard
+# Stock Analysis Dashboard 📈
 A comprehensive, interactive web application for stock market analysis built with Python and Streamlit.
 This dashboard provides an overview of a high-level market and allows users to complete a deep-dive analysis on individual stocks, including technical indicators and strategy backtesting.
 ---
 ## Features